bbauska/Coursera-Bootstrap/README.md

 <b>git checkout \-- index.html</b>

--   You can also use *git reset* to reset the staging area to the last commit without disturbing the working directory.
+-   You can also use <i>git reset</i> to reset the staging area to the last commit without disturbing the working directory.

 ### Conclusions